gavinbarton7/COMP-SCI-303/Assignment1/README.md

 ![image](https://github.com/user-attachments/assets/6fe912c4-e0fd-4dbd-8784-a68c3336fcbd)

 You will continue to receive the same prompt infinitely until you enter a value that is between 1 and 6.

+### Function 1: Check to see if the array contains a specific value